 Also, the IRS and California’s tax agencies are in close communication with one another.
 An amended return or a change in your FTB return due to an audit will quickly bring a knock from the IRS and vice versa.
 In fact, you are required by law to notify California’s FTB within six months of any changes resulting from an amended federal return, an IRS audit or letter notifying you of a deficiency or adjusted tax regardless of whether it falls before or after the 4 year audit statute.
 California will collect it’s share of tax.

 The tax attorneys, tax and accounting experts at Allen Barron represent taxpayers before the IRS, FTB, EDD and BOE.
 Our clients are pleased to learn they usually do not even have to speak with the IRS or California tax agency directly.
 In fact, it is not in their best interest to do so.
 Your risk of a California tax audit may actually be higher than your risk of an IRS audit.
-If you have been contacted by the IRS or a California tax agency we invite you to call 866-631-3470 for a free consultation.
+If you have been contacted by the IRS or a California tax agency we invite you to contact Allen Barron or call 866-631-3470 today for a free consultation.
 Learn about the protections of the attorney-client privilege which are not available from your tax preparer, CPA, accountant, bookkeeper or financial adviser.